DeltaPHP/DeltaVagrant/CONTRIBUTING.md

-# Contributing to VVV
+# Contributing to VVV or DeltaPHPVagrant

-Contributions to the VVV project are more than welcome.
+Contributions to the VVV or DeltaPHPVagrant project are more than welcome.

 ## Issues